Djibouti Armed Forces: Djiboutian Army

-Italy delivered 10 howitzers M-109L (in 2013), tens IVECO trucks (ACM90, cranes, tankers, etc.), some IVECO armoured car Puma 4X4 and IVECO utility vehicles VM90.
+Italy delivered 10 M-109L howitzers in 2013, various IVECO support trucks (ACM90s, cranes, tankers, etc.), some IVECO Puma 4X4 armoured cars and IVECO VM90 utility vehicles.

 In reforming the Djiboutian Army, most of the available financial resources have been directed to the development of the Land Forces.
 Over the years, Djiboutian Army has established partnerships with militaries in France, Egypt, Saudi Arabia, Morocco and the United States.
 Currently, the amount allocated to defense represents the largest single entry in the country's budget.

 Djiboutian National Gendarmerie

 The Djiboutian National Gendarmerie is the national Gendarmerie force of Djibouti, tasked with high-risk and specialized law enforcement duties.
 It is one of the two main police forces in Djibouti (the other being the Djiboutian Police - a civilian force), both having jurisdiction over the civilian population.
 It is a branch of the Djiboutian Armed Forces placed under the jurisdiction of the Ministry of the Interior—with additional duties to the Ministry of Defense.
 Its area of responsibility includes smaller towns, rural and suburban areas.